-In addition, OSEM units are modified for risk reduction.
-For the IM-OSEM units, gap between LED and photo diode in IM-OSEMs are widened.
-While for the TM-OSEM units, the implemented sensors are removed from the type-Bp SAS and their long flags are replaced into shorter ones.
-Thence the type-Bp SAS has only optical length sensor and optical lever as the test mass sensing system.
-Actuation system at test mass level by TM-OSEMs remains.
+In addition, the OSEM units have been modified for risk reduction.
+For the IM-OSEM units, the gap between the LED and photo diode has been widened, while for the TM-OSEM units, the sensors have been removed and the long flags have been replaced by shorter ones with only magnets.
+Thus the Type-Bp SAS has only an length sensing optical levers and an optical lever as the test mass sensing system.
+The actuation system via the TM-OSEMs remains at the test mass level.